iridiumcao/iridiumcao.github.io/devops/how_to_install_docker_on_centos8.md

 Ref:  https://docs.docker.com/engine/install/centos/

-## Step 4, Add user to docker group
+## Step 4, Add user to `docker` group

-The user to user docker needs to add in the docker group.
+The user who will use Docker needs to be added to the `docker` group.

 ```plaintext
 # gpasswd -a root docker